SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

 The canonicalization layer consists of three operations: translation, rotation, and rescaling.
-The translation operation translates each of the node positions in a layout by the same amount in order to make the input layout to be zero-centered.
+Since the gradient needs to be back-propagated over this canonicalization layer during training, each operation needs to be a differentiable function.
+First, the translation operation translates each of the node positions in a layout by the same amount in order to \minorrevise{make the input layout be zero-centered}.
 For each node $i$ in a layout $\mathbf{X}$, where $\mathbf{X}'_i$ denotes the translated position for node $i$, and $N$ denotes the number of nodes in layout $\mathbf{X}$.
-Then, the rotation operation rotates the entire layout by its center, such that the first principal component in the layout obtained by PCA is aligned with the x-axis.
+Second, the rotation operation rotates the entire layout by its center, such that the first principal component in the layout obtained by PCA is aligned with the x-axis.
 The direction of the principal components can be found by calculating the eigenvectors of the covariance matrix of the node positions.
 The inverse of the matrix formed by concatenating the eigenvectors can be used as the rotation matrix.
 For layout $\mathbf{X}'$, where $\mathbf{X}''$ denotes the rotated layout positions, and $\mathrm{cov}(\mathbf{X}')$ represents the covariance matrix of all the node positions in the layout.
 Lastly, a rescaling operation is employed to impose a canonical layout scale across different graphs.
 One way to achieve this is to ensure the scale of node distances in the graph space is consistent with the scale of node distances in the layout space.
 The discrepancy between graph space and layout space can be measured by stress energy.
 So we derive an optimal scaling factor by leveraging the equation of stress.
 For each layout $\mathbf{X}''$,

 where $\mathbf{X}'''$ denotes the rescaled layout positions and $d_{ij}$ represents the graph theoretic distance between node $i$ and $j$.

 After performing translation, rotation, and rescaling in sequence, the input layouts of the discriminator will have a canonical representation with the benefit of avoiding the out-of-distribution inputs, facilitating the convergence, and enhancing the generalizability of \modelName\ over unseen graphs.